 If, finally, the question arises whether art in itself may expect further progress from the study of these images drawn by nature’s most subtle pencil, the light ray, M. Paul Delaroche will answer us.

 […] What he stresses most about photographic images is their ‘unimaginable precision’ of detail

 What stands out is the eulogy of the technical achievement the new invention reached, which is understandable.
 But even when it comes to art, the relevance is given to technical aspects (the unimaginable precision).
 Don’t expect profound arguments in regards to what Daguerreotype meant from an artistic standpoint, as there’s none in the speech.
 The way Arago goes on doesn’t depart from the inception of the speech, so I’ll just omit further quotes.

-It’s worth to be noted that all those men who strove to come up with a solution which would allow them to capture the light and impress the image of nature onto a surface were inventors, mathematician, scientists.
-They were obsessed with the idea of copying nature and transfer it as quickly as possible on to the surface.
+It’s worth to be noted that all those men who strove to come up with a solution that would allow them to capture the light and impress the image of nature onto a surface were inventors, mathematicians, and scientists.
+They were obsessed with the idea of copying nature and transferring it as quickly as possible onto the surface.
 Their limited drawing skills were a further reason to persevere on the quest.
 If we compare that reality to ours I can’t help but notice how most of the time the photographic scene is filled with technical topics about cameras, sensors, resolution, lenses, editing techniques, etc. It doesn’t seem so different after all.